dc2007git/epilepsy12-documentation/docs/development/docker-setup.md

 !!! info "Setup errors"
     Sometimes, the easiest fix for many headaches, relating to installation and setup, is to simply restart your computer and try again!

+This script automates all the setup steps including upgrading `pip`, installing all development dependencies with `pip install`, migrating the database, seeding the database, and creating a superuser.

+> Development superuser credentials are: username: `e12-dev-user@rcpch.tech` and password `pw`.
+> **Note that these insecure default credentials are ONLY ever used in development for simplicity and ease of use and NEVER used in testing/staging or live.**

+!!! tip "`docker-compose` is now `docker compose`!"
+    Note that the command changed from `docker-compose` to `docker <space> compose` with more recent Docker versions.

+The `s/docker-init` script will remove any old containers you have, and start a brand new set from scratch.

+It should create a db container for the database and another web container for the Django app, as well as a network to connect them together.

+The web container is built with the correct Python version, all development dependencies are automatically installed, the database connection is created, migrations applied and seed data added to the database.
+The entire process takes less than 30 seconds.

+View the application in a browser at <http://localhost:8000/> and login using the credentials above.

+Changes you make in your development folder are automatically synced to inside the Docker container, and will show up in the application right away.

+This Docker setup is quite new so please do open an issue if there is anything that doesn't seem to work properly.
+Suggestions and feature requests welcome.

 ## Executing commands in the context of the `web` container

 You can run commands in the context of any of the containers using `docker compose`.